short-greg/sango/README.md

 * Visual hierarchy of the tasks in the tree: To make it easy to understand the logic
 * Cohesion between the tree structure and its tasks: To make it easy to understand and edit the tree
 * Easy way to pass data between nodes: To prevent coupling of tasks that should not be coupled
+* Integration of state machines: To make it possible to implement complex state machines such as hierarchical state machines, factorized state machines etc using the behavior tree architecture

 The behavior scripts are similar to those in Panda BT for Unity, but they are defined directly in Python.
 This increases cohesion between the tree and actions when it is best not  to decouple them.
 Decoupling is also easy when that is desirable.